ddhoogduin/wg-app-template/README.md

 * Apache
 * MySQL 5.7+
 * PHP 7.1+
+* PHP 7.1+
     * Extensions: pdo, mysql, curl, gd, fileinfo, libapache2-mod-php and mbstring

 Click [here](https://docs.directus.io/getting-started/installation.html) for more info about the config of the environment.